 Trichinosis is caused by the roundworm.
 The larvae can grow in mammals that eat raw meat, including dogs.
 And it’s commonly found in pigs.
 The parasite lives in the intestines and muscles of its host.
 Eventually, the larvae mature, mate, and lay eggs, from which new roundworms develop.
 Yuck!
 These worms can cause a host of health problems if they’re not treated.

 It’s important to understand that your dog may eat raw pork and not get sick.
 However, he should not be allowed to eat raw pork on a regular basis.
 The chance of being infected with roundworms goes up the more raw pork he eats.
+Moreover, some dog owners choose to feed their pets raw beef-based dog food as a part of their dietary regimen.
+Raw beef dog food, like Nutra Complete, is specifically formulated to meet a dog’s nutritional needs when fed raw.

 One small piece of raw pork may not make your dog sick with roundworms; however, your fur baby could develop vomiting and diarrhea.
 In most cases, the dog should be OK.